Camino Packing List: What to Bring

 • Check: your phone supports eSIM; download offline maps as a backup.

-• EU note: if you already have an EU SIM, roaming in Spain may be enough.
+• EU note: if you already have an EU SIM, roaming in Spain, France, or Portugal may be enough.

 Travel insurance (medical coverage)